mike-kaufman/async-context-definition/Async-Context-Definitions.md

 ```
 Using this code a `runtime` will provide an asynchronous API abstraction by
 `contextifying` the functions passed to API's that it wishes to pool for later
 asynchronous execution.
-At each later phase the `link`, `cause`, optional
+At each later phase the `link`, `cause`, and `execute`
-`externalCause`, and `execute` functions will need to be invoked to drive the
+functions will need to be invoked to drive the asynchronous execution and
-asynchronous execution and update/write the appropriate context information.
+update/write the appropriate context information.

 ## Asynchronous Annotations Examples
 To illustrate how the asynchronous annotation code can be used to convert a